512-kb/StartHub/README.md

 This a Python based Portal project with DataBase and GUI where Corporator and share its problem and then Innvator can give its solution.
-I have used the Tkinter module to for GUI.
+I have used the Tkinter module for GUI.
 For the DataBase, I have used simple file handling.

 ###Requirements##